apache/maven-site/content/markdown/tools/mvnup.md

 ## Examples

-This section contains several examples how to use the Maven Update Tool.
+This section contains several examples how to use the Maven Upgrade Tool.

 ### Basic upgrade workflow